Kodiak bear: Reproduction and survival

+Habitat

-The islands of the Kodiak Archipelago have a subpolar oceanic climate with cool temperatures, overcast skies, fog, windy conditions and moderate to heavy precipitation throughout most of the year.
+The islands of the Kodiak Archipelago have a subpolar oceanic climate with cool temperatures, overcast skies, fog, windy conditions, and moderate to heavy precipitation throughout most of the year.
 Although the archipelago only covers about 5000 sqmi, a rich variety of topography and vegetation ranges from dense forests of Sitka spruce on the northern islands, to steep, glaciated mountains rising to Koniag Peak's 4,470 ft along the central spine of Kodiak Island, to rolling hills and flat tundra on the south end of the archipelago.
 About 14,000 people live on the archipelago, primarily in and around the city of Kodiak and six outlying villages.
 Roads and other human alterations are generally limited to Afognak Island and the northeastern part of Kodiak Island.
 About half of the archipelago is included in the Kodiak National Wildlife Refuge.

+Feeding habits

 Bears live throughout the archipelago, adapting to local resources and retaining relatively small home ranges and comparable densities in most habitats.
-Emerging vegetation and animals that died during the winter are the first foods bears eat in the spring.
+With such a variety and abundance of food sources, bears are surprisingly intelligent in their eating habits.
+The first foods bears eat in the spring are emerging vegetation (such as grasses and forbs) and animals that may have died during the winter.
+This allows the bear to quickly replace the weight that was lost during hibernation.
 As summer progresses, a wide variety of vegetation supplies nutritional needs until salmon return.
 Salmon runs extend from May through September on most of the archipelago and bears consume the five species of Pacific salmon that spawn in local streams and lakes.
-In the late summer and early fall, bears consume several types of berries.
+Bears often prioritize the brain, flesh, and eggs of salmon for their high nutritional value.
+In the late summer and early fall, bears consume several types of berries when they reach their ripest point, and have the highest levels of sugar.
+As climate change causes elderberries to ripen earlier, berry season is now overlapping with salmon season and some bears are abandoning salmon runs to focus on the berries.
 Bears also feed on wind-rowed seaweed and invertebrates on some beaches throughout the year.
-Although deer are abundant on the archipelago and mountain goats are abundant on Kodiak Island, few Kodiak bears actively prey on them.
+When eating deer, mountain goats, elk, or cattle, internal organs are eaten first for their high-fat content, however even though there is an abundance of the animals found on the archipelago, few Kodiak bears actively prey on them as other methods of finding food are more energy efficient.
 Another food source available year-round is the garbage made by the human population of Kodiak Island.
-As climate change causes elderberries to ripen earlier, berry season is now overlapping with salmon season and some bears are abandoning salmon runs to focus on the berries.